Lidocaine for Premature Ejaculation: How to Use It Safely

 Is Lidocaine Spray Safe?

-Yes, lidocaine spray is safe.
+Yes, topical lidocaine penis spray is safe when used as directed.
 Local anesthetics like lidocaine have been used for decades to help men last longer in bed.

 Lidocaine is used in dentistry and surgery.
 There are plenty of studies on lidocaine spray for premature ejaculation, and the side effects appear to be mild and rare.